beginning of content

 Helicobacter pylori infection

-Helicobacter pylori (H. pylori) is a type of bacteria (germ) that can cause gastritis.
+Helicobacter pylori (H. pylori) is a type of bacteria that commonly lives in your digestive system.

 About 3 in every 10 Australian adults over the age of 60 years have H. pylori.
-While most people infected with H. pylori don’t get ill, the bacterium can cause:
+While most people infected with H. pylori don't get ill, the bacteria can cause:

 Non-steroidal anti-inflammatory drugs